paddytobias/paddytobias.github.io/about/index.md

 <img class="profile-picture" src="../photo.jpg">

-Hi!
-I am a senior data scientist at the Social Research Centre working on the Quality Indicators for Learning and Teaching (QILT) project for the Commonwealth Department of Education.
-My PhD focused on the [socio-cultural impacts of democratisation in Timor-Leste](https://osf.io/fmsnh/).
+I am the data science manager at the Social Research Centre.
+I am passionate about deploying data science in a research context.

 My academic research training is in Sociology, Political Science and International Relations, with a particular focus on Peace and Conflict Studies.
 Whilst my research background is somewhat unusual for my current role as an eResearch Analyst, I bring a number of years of academic and industry research and engagement experience.